 JACK HOLT (HEIDI)

-Jack is a car dealer and lives in Bend with his wife, Heidi.
+Jack was the owner of Murray-Holt car dealership and lives in Bend with his wife, Heidi.
+He shows cutting horses.

 Duane became an accountant and lives in Redmond.
 He is on Facebook.